mlswg/mls-architecture/draft-ietf-mls-architecture.md

 result, the group is stuck -- no member can send a Commit that the DS will accept.

-Such "desynchronization" problems can arise even when the Delivery Service takes no stance on which Commit is "correct" for an epoch.
+Such "desynchronization" problems can arise even when the DS takes no stance on which Commit is "correct" for an epoch.
 The DS can enable clients to choose between Commits, for example by providing Commits in the order received and allowing clients to reject any Commits that